pankajprateek/pankajprateek.github.io/index.md

 Hi!
 I am Pankaj Prateek, a student in the [Department of Computer Science and Engineering](http://cse.iitk.ac.in) at [IIT Kanpur](http://iitk.ac.in), pursuing a combined undergraduate and masters (B.Tech-M.Tech) program.

-My master's thesis is being supervised by [Prof. Shashank K. Mehta](http://cse.iitk.ac.in/users/skmehta).
+<br/>My master's thesis is being supervised by [Prof. Shashank K. Mehta](http://cse.iitk.ac.in/users/skmehta).
 We are working in the field of approximation algorithms, specifically on finding good approximation algorithms for common subtree and related problems.

 <!--- ## Installation